 Protocol says that you need to show immigration the negative results of the covid test taken not earlier than 72 hours before.

 That would not be a problem at all if it was not for the fact that in San Cristobal the only clinic that was able to deliver the test result within 48hrs to give you enough margin to get to the border in time, was Solcan Lab and it cost 4400 pesos, which is about 205 USD, which I find outrageous for a test.

 Luckily, somebody in the San Cristobal expatriate FB group suggested a place called Salud Digna in Tuxtla Gutierrez, at only a 1-hour bus from San Cristobal, which is doing the Covid test for 950 pesos, more than four-time cheaper.
 The only problem is that they guarantee results between 48 to 72 hours.

 My concerns at this point were:

 How reliable they are?

-How can I make sure I have my result for when I cross boarders but at the same time within the 72 hours?
+How can I make sure I have my result for when I cross borders but at the same time within 72 hours?

 So I thought if I get my test at 2.45 on Tuesday, and my border crossing is on Friday at 12.30/13, as I was told, I should be good.

-I would have many chance to receive my test results and it will be still between the 72hrs.
+I would have many chances to receive my test results and it will be still between the 72hrs.

 That only if everything goes as scheduled, which normally when you need it the most, won’t happen.